ivan-markov-666/vbox7-channels-downloader/README.md

 - Add the channels favorites URLs you want to download in a TXT file in 'DOWNLOAD_CHANNELS_FAVORITES_TXT_FILE_PATH' variable.
     That means you need to create new txt file and put there URLs of the channel favorites, that you want to scrap.
 Add that file path to '.env' file.
 You can use absolute or relative path.
     It is IMPORTANT to add one video per line!
+- Add the channels likes URLs you want to download in a TXT file in 'DOWNLOAD_CHANNELS_LIKES_TXT_FILE_PATH' variable.
+    That means you need to create new txt file and put there URLs of the channel likes, that you want to scrap.
+Add that file path to '.env' file.
+You can use absolute or relative path.
+    This functionality will works only with one (your) channel, because the likes are private!
+So you need to add your channel likes URL in the file.
 - Switch between 'true' and 'false' to use headless mode or not.
     If you want to see the browser while scraping, set 'false'.
     If you want to scrape in background, set 'true'.